 The Logistic Challenges of Retailers

+Before we get into looking at DESADV with SSCC in detail, it is first necessary to understand the context.
 The retail trade has seen substantial changes in recent years.
 Most small grocery stores have closed down and branches from big retailers dominate the market.
 The difference between these small grocery stores (also known as convenience stores) and the modern supermarkets from today is, that supermarkets offer a much larger variety of products, which suppliers need to keep restocking.

 For retailers however this means that the ordering and shipping of goods from the manufacturers to the branches must take place smoothly and efficiently.

 Depending on the type of goods, the companies rely on a direct store delivery or warehouse delivery.